NEW, Model 8 PowerCranks are lighter weight, have greater adjustabiity, and include more options than previous models.

-iCranks are basic PowerCranks, modified with strain gauges in each crank arm to give individual power from each crank and individual torque data for the entire circle are in final development by a group of Australian aerospace engineers.
-The hollowing out of the crank arm body to accommodate the electronics and to achieve the desired strain characteristics bring the weight of the cranks down to be closer to our X-lite cranks.
-The iCranks modification is coming out of Australia and is currently expected to be ready to ship in December 2012. iCranks are expected to be the first second generation power meters to actually make it to the market.
+iCranks are are in final development by a group of Australian aerospace engineers licensed to use the PowerCranks concept.
+They are similar to our basic, dual mode, cranks but modified with strain gauges in each crank arm to give individual power from each crank and individual torque data for the entire circle and adjustable from 130 to 175mm.
+The iCranks modification is coming out of Australia and is currently awaiting government approval of the radios.
 Ant+ compatible iCranks will be able to show real left right power data on current ant+ compatible head units like the Garmin Edge 500 or 800 display units.
-Using different devices, such as smart phones, the user will also be able to get a display similar to that shown to analyze a ride or in real time to analyze pedaling technique. iCranks include the dual mode feature so you will be able to see how well adapted to the PowerCranks way of pedaling by how much your technique reverts when you go back to regular cranks or you will also be able to test and measure riders not trained on PowerCranks.
-Because the cranks also are adjustable between 145 and 182.5 mm you will be able to easily see how different crank lengths affect both power and technique.
+Using different devices, such as smart phones, the user will also be able to get a display similar to that shown to analyze a ride or in real time to analyze pedaling technique. iCranks include the dual mode feature so you will be able to see how well adapted to the PowerCranks way of pedaling by how much your technique reverts to your old style when you go back to regular cranks or you will also be able to test and measure riders not trained on PowerCranks.
+Because the cranks also are adjustable between 130 and 175 mm you will be able to easily see how different crank lengths affect both power and technique.
 We expect these to be a must have item for the serious athlete who believes technique matters.
-You will be able to see subtle issues that need fixing (e.g., notice the substantial delay in starting the push phase of the left crank compared to the right and the fact that neither leg is doing anything over the top).
+You will be able to see subtle issues that need fixing (e.g., notice the substantial delay in starting the push phase of the left crank compared to the right and the fact that neither leg is doing very much over the top especially when compared to what is being done at the bottom).
 Do not delay getting your PowerCranks to wait for these as we can't guarantee availability.
 These are going to be a really good deal if you are interested in getting better.
 For about the cost of a SRM power meter you will get a set of dual mode PowerCranks and a second generation power meter that gives much more useful information to help the athlete improve than the simple power number a 1st generation, like the SRM, give you.
 Available for pre-order now and save 15% when they ship.
 Or,, if you order Basic or X-lite PowerCranks after June 2012 you will be eliible for a 15% discount to trade-in for upgrade or purchase as a second set for 60 days after they become available.

 While most users use PowerCranks as a training system and race on regular cranks.
-But, some have found that when they return to regular cranks their power tends to drop so they would prefer to race on PowerCranks if the weight were less.
+But, some have found that when they return to regular cranks their power tends to drop so they would prefer to race on PowerCranks if only the weight were less.
 While the X-lite cranks serve this purpose for many these cranks do not work well for those who have experimented with crank length and want to race on shorter cranks.
 Therefore, we now have PowerCranks made specifically for racing in fixed lengths that also minimize weight as much as possible.
 The only difference between these cranks and our entry cranks is we have tried to take as much weight as possible out of the crank arm while maintaining optimum stiffness and they are designed for a specific crank length, down to 75mm.
 These are about as light and as strong as they can get while still having the strength to support the clutch mechanism and to be as stiff as possible.
+If one already has PowerCranks one can purchase the crank arm only and mount them to your present spindle adapter and save some money.

 Pros: For the PowerCranker who wants to race on PowerCranks but also wants to minimize weight.